 The chancellor should make requests for the creation of search and screen committees in such a manner that ample time is available for the process, so that "acting" appointments are minimized in number and duration.
 Normally, within 15 working days of the chancellor's request for committee members, the Faculty Council Executive Committee should provide a sufficient number of names and information about the individuals to select an appropriate committee.
-Normally within 15 working days of the chancellor's request for the chancellor's request for the names of potential committee members, the Faculty Council Executive Committee will provide a sufficient number of names and information about the individuals to permit the chancellor to make optimal choices for the committee.
+Normally within 15 working days of the chancellor's request for the names of potential committee members, the Faculty Council Executive Committee will provide a sufficient number of names and information about the individuals to provide a sufficient number of names and information about the individuals to permit the chancellor is request for the names of potential committee members, the Faculty Council Executive Committee will provide a sufficient number of names and information about the individuals to permit the chancellor to make optimal choices for the committee.
 The chancellor will make the final committee list available to the president and vice president of the faculty before the official appointment of the committee.